-Lapse assumptions are set with reference to experience for Vitality Life Limited business, the business written on the PAC licence, guidance from subject matter experts, reinsurers and industry data.
+Lapse assumptions are set with reference to VLL lapse experience, including the business written on the PAC licence, guidance from subject matter experts, reinsurers and industry data.
 Lapse assumptions vary by type of business, distribution channel and commission claw back period.